Medically reviewed by Drugs.com. Last updated on July 27, 2020.

 • Appropriate use: For thyroid gland protection (radiopharmaceutical use), potassium iodide must be administered prior to receiving radiopharmaceuticals that require thyroid gland protection.
 For nuclear radiation emergency, take only when instructed by public health officials; do not take more or more often than instructed; follow other emergency measures recommended by officials.

-Thyroid function tests, signs/symptoms of hyperthyroidism; thyroid function should be monitored in pregnant or breast-feeding women, neonates, and young infants if repeat doses are required following radioactive iodine exposure
+Thyroid function tests (thyroid function should be monitored in pregnant or breast-feeding women, neonates, and young infants if repeat doses are required following radioactive iodine exposure); signs/symptoms of hypo- or hyperthyroidism

 Pregnancy Risk Factor